-It is the student's responsibility to know how many absences are incurred.
+It is always the student's responsibility to know how many absences he or she has in a course.
 If in doubt, speak with your instructor!

 Participation: Satisfactory participation will be the result of contributing to class discussions by putting forth insightful and constructive questions, comments and observations.
 Overall effort, cooperation during group work, proper care of work space and tools, responsible behavior, and completion of assignments will be assessed.
 All of the above criteria also apply to Field Learning and site visits.